Integrate Your Google Cloud Platform Databases with Your Wix Site

 CLOUD_VENDORGoogle Cloud Platform: gcp

-If you get a warning that the service account does not have permissions to access the selected secret, you are no longer configuring the service account that you set up in Step 7 above.
+If you get a warning that the service account doesn't have permissions to access the selected secret, you are no longer configuring the service account that you set up in the previous steps.

 Configure the Database Connection

-4. From the Cloud Run Service details page, click the service's URL.
+Get the cloud run service's URL.
 This URL is used to connect to your database adaptor service and to configure the external collection on your Wix site.

 Note: If you change the value of a secret, you must redeploy the service for the new value to take effect.